St. George Dinosaur Discovery Site at Johnson Farm

 Things to DoSt.
 George, UT

-About St. George Dinosaur Discovery Site at Johnson Farm
+What Is St. George Dinosaur Discovery Site at Johnson Farm?

 The St. George Dinosaur Discovery Site at Johnson Farm represents one of the most significant paleontological discoveries in the American Southwest, providing visitors with the unique opportunity to observe authentic dinosaur tracks preserved in their original location.
 This natural history museum showcases more than 6,000 dinosaur footprints from the Early Jurassic period, making it the oldest Jurassic dinosaur site in Utah and one of the most important track sites in western North America.